-Section 3.07.
-City Attorney.
+Sec.
+3.10. - City Attorney.

-The Mayor shall nominate, subject to approval by a majority of the Council, an individual attorney or law firm to act as the City Attorney under such terms, conditions, and compensation as may be established by the Council.
+The City Attorney shall be an individual attorney or law firm that shall perform the duties of the City Attorney under such terms, conditions, and compensation as may be established by the Council.
 The City Attorney shall report to the Council.
-The City Attorney may be removed by the Council at any time.